statiagov/gesmew/guides/content/developer/core/calculators.md

 calculator.currency = "USD"
 ```

-The currency for this calculator is used to check to see if a shipping method is available for an order.
-If an order's currency does not match the shipping method's currency, then that shipping method will not be displayed on the frontend.
+The currency for this calculator is used to check to see if a shipping method is available for an inspection.
+If an inspection's currency does not match the shipping method's currency, then that shipping method will not be displayed on the frontend.

 This calculator can take any object and will return simply the preferred amount.

 ### Flexi Rate

-This calculator is typically used for promotional discounts when you want a specific discount for the first product, and then subsequent discounts for other products, up to a certain amount.
+This calculator is typically used for promotional discounts when you want a specific discount for the first establishment, and then subsequent discounts for other establishments, up to a certain amount.

 This calculator takes three preferences: